 50 Years Preserved is Michael Barker’s opportunity to record and celebrate the pioneering work of his parent’s Anthony and Gillian Barker, who established Barker’s of Geraldine in 1969.

 The book records the story of a two generational ‘family’ business and the tireless work of many people – the harnessing of a village industry.
 From this collective endeavour, a powerful brand has been born, and a business that Geraldine and greater New Zealand can be proud of which still thrives on a corner of the family farm.

 The 300 page book includes almost three hundred pictures from the family and business archives and 30 contributions from past and present staff and other stakeholders.

 The story is not a chronology of facts or a comprehensive recollection of detail but rather a story that focuses on innovation – the foundation of the company.
 It follows a journey of building strong brands and about people who invested in a dream which turned into reality.
 It is a story of entrepreneurial spirit, creativity, fun, dedication to community and finding a way to bring it all together to build a strong, profitable values-based company.

 It’s Michael’s hope that the writing inspires others and resonates as a story of risk-taking and success, a uniquely Kiwi journey that celebrates people first and foremost.

-50 Years Preserved – A story of Innovation and Industry on the Family Farm = can be found at booksellers nationwide from 1 November and also available from the Barker’s Foodstore & Eatery Is available for purchase from our online shop from 7 December.
+50 Years Preserved, a story of Innovation and Industry on the Family Farm, can be found at booksellers nationwide.
+It is also available from the Barker’s Foodstore & Eatery and available from our online shop.
 RRP $60.

 It’s a perfect read for fans of the brand, aspiring food producers, family business owners, Cantabrians and all those families who have connections to Barker’s, to Geraldine and to people involved in the business.